 For example, things you believed or stood for before leaving your spouse.
 Then, when you decide to leave your spouse, you abandon those beliefs.
 But when it finally goes away, and you look back around, you may wonder, “How could I have hurt all the people that are hurt?
 Because that’s not who I was.”

 So here’s the question I suggest you ask yourself, but also know that you make your own decisions for your life.

 But ask yourself this question, “What will life be like if my limerent lover goes away?”
 You see, in my own life, I never expected my limerent lover to leave me, never.
 But she did.
-And in the thousands, and thousands, and thousands of couples we work with, we have seen it happen… Again, and again, and again.
+And in the thousands and thousands of couples we work with, we have seen it happen again and again.

-Every day we work with people who are leaving marriages, because of this amazing limerent love they have for another person.
+Every day we work with people who are leaving marriages, because of this tremendous limerent love for another person.
 However, the kind of love that lasts for a lifetime is NOT limerence.
 We call it normative love, but that’s a whole other topic for another time.

-So here’s the main point I want you to think about- please don’t make lifelong decisions based on what you feel right now.
-Now, if you’re thinking, “Well, I’m not sure if I have limerence…” then, contact us!
-Talk to us, we’ll help you think these things through.
+So here’s the main point I want you to consider.
+Please don’t make lifelong decisions based on what you feel right now.
+Now, if you’re thinking, “Well, I’m not sure if I have limerence,” then contact us!
+Give our office a call, and we’ll help you think these things through.
 We won’t make your decisions for you- that’s for you to decide.
 But we will help you evaluate this and help you make your own decision that’s best for you- a decision that’s best for you not just today, but tomorrow and a hundred tomorrows after that.

 For more specific help, learn what next steps to take for your specific situation with one of the Affair Toolkits:

 Want to understand more about limerence?
 Check out this podcast on the “Madly In Love Syndrome”.